s4dman/s4dman/README.md

 ### Hi there 👋
 I enjoy building mobile apps with Android and Kotlin.
+I also love Django and brainstorming clean UI/UX.
 - 🌱 I’m currently focusing more in-depth of Android development.
 - 😄 Fun fact: I love errors!
 - 👯 I’m open to collaborate on any Android project.